Chapter 7 - Adjudication

 C. Requests to Expedite

-USCIS has discretion to expedite the adjudication of immigration benefit requests, including the Application for T nonimmigrant Status (Form I-914) and Application for Family Member of T-1 Recipient (Form I-914, Supplement A).[5]
+USCIS has discretion to expedite the adjudication of immigration benefit requests, including the Application for T Nonimmigrant Status (Form I-914) and Application for Derivative T Nonimmigrant Status (Form I-914, Supplement A).[3]

 D. Requests for Evidence and Notices of Intent to Deny

-If the applicant has not presented sufficient evidence to establish each eligibility requirement for T-1 nonimmigrant status, USCIS may issue a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) to request evidence of eligibility.[6]
+If the applicant has not presented sufficient or credible evidence to establish each eligibility requirement for T-1 nonimmigrant status by a preponderance of the evidence, USCIS may issue a Request for Evidence (RFE) or Notice of Intent to Deny (NOID) to request evidence of eligibility.[4]

 E. Approvals